barumau/pandunia/engli/engli-pandunia.md

 olive : zaitun
 Oman : oman
 one (1) : un
+one who supports a certain ideology or a way of life : -iste
 only (alone, solely, just) : mon
 open (not closed) : kay
 open : kaya